-(vi) Securities at fair value through other comprehensive income as part of the Bank's business model to collect contractual cash flows as well as their sale.
+Debt securities at fair value through other comprehensive income are financial investments that are held as part of the Bank's business model to collect contractual cash flows as well as their sale.
 The contractual terms of financial investments determine the exact values and amounts of instalments that are solely payments of principal and interest on the principal amounts.
 This category also includes equity instruments not held for trading.